Close Menu

 Yet, what makes the confrontation particularly remarkable is that it actually ended with the successful usurper personally slaying the “evil emperor”.
 We usually only see such things in fiction (ahem, Star Wars or Mortal Kombat).
 More often than not, only in books, movies, and video games do we have the protagonist and antagonist meet in a scenario in which only one walks away still alive.
 We did not, after all, have FDR personally fight and kill Hitler.
 Even in cases where an opponent did not commit suicide a la Hitler, the historic villain may have been dealt with by agents of the victor.
 In 610 A.D., however, the people’s champion indeed did not delegate to subordinates, but instead confronted and killed his adversary in person in one of only a handful of such instances in all of human history.

-Question for students (and subscribers): Was Heraclius right to execute Phocas?
+Question for students (and subscribers) to ponder: Was Heraclius right to execute Phocas?
 Could you ever imagine such a scenario occurring in modern times?
-Please let us know in the comments section below this article.

 Solidus of Emperor Heraclius (aged 35-38).
 Constantinople mint.
 Struck 610-613.
 Helmeted and cuirassed facing bust, holding cross.